Nachodlv/HTN-planner/README.md

   - [ ] Tasks that let the planner pause
 - [ ] Sub domains -> execute domains inside other domains
 - [ ] Slots -> insert domains dynamically
+- [ ] Support to run multiple HTNs in the same AI
 - [ ] Give blueprint support for domain construction
 - [ ] Custom editor for domain construction
 - [ ] GOAP planning support